sandeepb-avx/terraform-provider-appviewx/docs/index.md

 ## Installation

-1. Download the `terraform-provider-appviewx` binary from the [AppViweX Terraform GitHub](https://github.com/AppViewX/terraform-provider-appviewx).
+1. Download the `terraform-provider-appviewx` binary from the [AppViewX Terraform GitHub](https://github.com/AppViewX/terraform-provider-appviewx).
 2. Place the binary in your Terraform plugins directory.
 3. Configure the provider in your Terraform configuration file.